JainMayank22/TODO-App/README.md

 # Random Concepts Hands-On
-This repo consists of random concepts and beginner projects when learning a new language, methods, and even assignments.
+This repository consists of various concepts and beginner projects hands-on when learning a new language, methods, and assignments.